Capstone-Projects-2023-Spring/hackathon-discordc3po/README.md

 ## High Level Requirement

-The discord bot will pull scheduled events from Prof. Ians API and provide the results to the channel in disord.
+The discord bot will pull scheduled events from Prof. Ians API and provide the results to the channel in discord.

 ## Conceptual Design